DanZls/FlowApp/README.md

 [4] P. Vasin, D. Zloschastiev, D. Cherniy.
 Algorithm of computing technologies for problems with a free boundary of separation of environments.// VIII International Scientific and Practical Conference "Computer Hydromechanics", IGM NASU, Kyiv, Ukraine, September 27-28, 2022, p.
 12.

 [5] P. Vasin, D. Zloschastiev, D. Cherniy.
-Computational technology for problems with free boundaries.// VI International Scientific Conference "Modern problems of mechanics" (To the 70th anniversary of the birth of Vyacheslav Volodymyrovych Meleshko), Kyiv, Ukraine, August 30–31, 2021., p.45.
+Computational technology for problems with free boundaries.// VI International Scientific Conference "Modern problems of mechanics" (To the 70th anniversary of the birth of Vyacheslav Volodymyrovych Meleshko), Kyiv, Ukraine, August 30–31, 2021, p.
+45.

 Overview: